-Began shooting a basketball on a three-foot goal when he was two ... by age five he was performing ball-handling drills at halftime of Highlands games ... his personal record for consecutive 3-pointers made in practice is 73 (done prior to his senior year in high school) ... verbally committed to Drake in April of 2011 ... son of John and Karen Mason ... full name is Micah John Mason ... sports marketing major ... date of birth: 7/30/93.
+Began shooting a basketball on a three-foot goal when he was two ... by age five he was performing ball-handling drills at halftime of Highlands games ... his personal record for consecutive 3-pointers made in practice is 73 (done prior to his senior year in high school) ... verbally committed to Drake in April of 2011 ... son of John and Karen Mason ... full name is Micah John Mason ... psychology major with a business certificate minor ... date of birth: 7/30/93.